pingcap/blog/celebrating-one-year-of-chaos-mesh-looking-back-and-ahead.md

 It's been a year since Chaos Mesh was first open-sourced on GitHub.
 Chaos Mesh started out as a mere fault injection tool and is now heading towards the goal of building a chaos engineering ecology.
 Meanwhile, the Chaos Mesh community was also built from scratch and has helped [Chaos Mesh](https://github.com/chaos-mesh/chaos-mesh) join CNCF as a Sandbox project.

-In this article, we will share with you how Chaos Mesh has grown and changed in the past year and also discuss its future goals and plans。
+In this article, we will share with you how Chaos Mesh has grown and changed in the past year and also discuss its future goals and plans.

 ## The project: thrive with a clear goal in mind